 We use dominoes for multi-digit problems.
-Take two dominoes and line them up horizontally and that’s their problem.
-For instance above, the first domino has a 4 and a 2 and the second domino has a 1 and 6.
+Take two dominoes and line them up horizontally, and that’s [the students’] problem.
+For instance above, the first domino has a 4 and a 2, and the second domino has a 1 and 6.
 So the problem would be 42×16. —Caroline P.

 We play a game called Slap.
 I have made small cards with single numbers on them.
-I place down 2 cards at a time.
-The student that can answer with the correct answer wins the 2 cards.
+I place down two cards at a time.
+The student that can answer correctly wins the two cards.
 For example, one card with an 8, one card with a 7.
-Student slaps (softly) the table and answers 56 wins the cards.
+Student [who] slaps (softly) the table and answers 56 wins the cards.
 The winner is the one with the most cards. —Jo H.

 SOURCE: Miss Giraffe’s Class

-Kids love playing the game squares!
-All you need for this version is two dice, the downloadable game board, and two different colored pens.
-One player rolls both dice and multiplies the two numbers together, then looks for the product on the board and draws a line to connect any two dots that form part of the square around that product.
+Kids love playing the game Squares!
+All you need for this version is two dice, the downloadable game board, and two pens of different colors.
+One player rolls both dice and multiplies the two numbers together, then looks for the product on the board, and draws a line to connect any two dots that form part of the square around that product.
 The game continues until the board is filled with squares. —Brittney F.

-I attended a brain-based learning workshop about 6 years ago and one of the main things that stuck with me was having students put an artistic drawing to their flashcard answers so the brain makes a connection between the answer and the drawing.
-I teach fourth grade and the last two years the kids have been very eager to make the cards (at home).
+I attended a brain-based learning workshop about six years ago, and one of the main things that stuck with me was having students put an artistic drawing to their flash card answers so the brain makes a connection between the answer and the drawing.
+I teach fourth grade, and the last two years the kids have been very eager to make the cards (at home).
 They keep them in their binders so that any time we have five minutes they can practice.
-They take a lot of pride in them as they aren’t just another set of flashcards. —Jen W.
+They take a lot of pride in them as [the cards] aren’t just another set of flash cards. —Jen W.

-To help students understand arrays in a real world way, we made Array Cities.
-Students had to make at least 3 buildings, use rulers to make straight lines, and write the multiplication facts.
+To help students understand arrays in a real-world way, we made array cities.
+Students had to make at least three buildings, use rulers to make straight lines, and write the multiplication facts.
 I was really able to see who understood the concept, and I love how they turned out! —Melissa A.

 SOURCE: Fabulous in Fifth

-All you need is Pringle cans for storage, plastic Dixie cups, and a Sharpie.
-First, write a multiplication problem on the outside of a cup, then inside on the bottom, write the answer.
+All you need is Pringles cans for storage, plastic Dixie cups, and a Sharpie.
+First, write a multiplication problem on the outside of a cup then write the answer inside on the bottom.
 If a student gets the answer correct, they may begin making a tower.
 Each time a correct answer is given, they add to the stack.
-This can be done with partners or individual for early finishers. —Angie P.
+This can be done with partners or individually for early finishers. —Angie P.